 For me, it shows up as a sense of being disconnected from myself and my higher power.
 I start to get mired in what is going wrong in my life or the world.
 Sometimes fantasies of impending doom or victim stories play through my mind.
-If I let it play out too long, it can turn into depression.
+If I let it go too long, it can turn into depression.

 I don’t know what to call it, but I think you might know what I am talking about.